MatterHackers/MatterControl-Help/docs/printing/exporting-g-code.md

-After [Selecting a Printer](selecting-a-printer.md) you can easily export G-Code to be printed from an SD card or savef for printing at a later time.
+After [Selecting a Printer](selecting-a-printer.md) you can easily export G-Code to be printed from an SD card or saved for printing at a later time.

 - Open the 'Bed' menu and select 'Export'
 - Select 'Machine File (G-Code)' and click 'Export